huangdihd/xinplus/README.md

 ### How to use

 - Install [MeteorClient](https://github.com/MeteorDevelopment/meteor-client)
-- Down jar file in [releases](https://github.com/huangdihd/xinplus/releases)
+- Download jar file in [releases](https://github.com/huangdihd/xinplus/releases)

 ## Contributors
 Thanks to all the amazing people who have contributed to this project: